 - Management decisions pertaining to relocation

-Whether you are starting a business, expanding or downsizing, relocating or restructuring, the Law Office of Brian L. Fox will stand by you, helping you to figure out what moves will be best for your company.
+Whether you are forming a business in Ventura or Santa Barbara County, expanding or downsizing, relocating, or restructuring, the Law Office of Brian L. Fox will stand by you, helping you to figure out what moves will be best for your company.
 We will assist you in weighing the pros and cons of various decisions in terms of profit and taxation, location, personnel changes, and compliance with federal and state law.
 In addition, we will draft and review all pertinent documents.
 If you’re establishing or making changes to, a business in southern California, get in touch with us to give yourself the optimal chance to succeed.
 We can be reached by phone, email, or through one of our website content forms.